 These aren't guitar lessons - they're single topics.
+Also available as an e-book containing all the articles

 They won't teach you to play better - but they'll give you a better understanding of the guitar.